d0minicO/mhscanR/README.md

 * * *
 ### Example 2 -- Analysing microhomologies in Sanger sequenced CRISPR/Cas9 deletions analysed using MUSCLE
 ```
-Results <- mhq(input=/path/to/sequenceDataFile.txt, CRSISPresso=FALSE)
+mhq(input="~/exampleData/Sanger/sequenceDataFile.txt", CRSISPresso=FALSE)
 ```
 - Input= sequenceDataFile.txt
 - CRISPResso=FALSE

- sequenceDataFile.txt should contain deletion alleles that were already aligned using a local alignment tool such as [MUSCLE](https://doi.org/10.1186/1471-2105-5-113).
+ sequenceDataFile.txt should contain sequences of deletion alleles that were already mapped and aligned using a local alignment tool such as [MUSCLE](https://doi.org/10.1186/1471-2105-5-113).
 It needs five tab-seperated columns containing the DNA sequences of the breakpoints to be analysed.
 The length of each of the DNA sequences can be varied between rows, but must be the same between columns.
 For example:

 ```
 Example1   CGTGGCGAGG GCTGAGCTAT TGTTAGCACA GCTTCTCCA